-Knowledge can be a two-edged sword – sometimes knowing too much or too many details can lead to analysis paralysis.
+Knowledge can be a two-edged sword – sometimes, knowing too many details can lead to analysis paralysis.

-Ultimately it is the school of hard knocks that separate a newbie from a professional real estate investor who has a business plan.
+Ultimately, the school of hard knocks separates a newbie from a professional real estate investor who has a business plan.

 As a newbie, you will want a roadmap and step-by-step plan from an experienced professional real estate investor to follow.